GitRepJo/Final_Project/README.md

 # Final_Project
 Unity3d scripts for simulation of an inland navigation small vessel and ROS2 packages for data processing.

+The aim of this project is to develop a software architecture that allows for the
+integration of virtual sensors in the navigation subsystem of a guidance, navigation
+and control system of a small vessel in the inland navigation sector.
+In addition
+to the integration of virtual sensors, the architecture should be easily extendable
+towards the utilization of real sensors.

 Due to copyright reasons, the virtual sensors itself are not published here.
-However a rosbag is supplied with data from the sensors as recorded in ROS2
+However a rosbag is supplied with data from the sensors as recorded in ROS2.

 For further information see the pages in the wiki.